FOLIO-FSE/folio_migration_tools/docs/index.md

 Financial records are not on the road map, given the structure in FOLIO and the practice of libraries usually wanting to set up the financial structures manually.

 ## Can I use the tools for ongoing imports and integrations?
-The tools are primarliy maintained for performing initial data migrations.
+The tools are primarily maintained for performing initial data migrations.
 We recommend that you use native FOLIO functionality for ongoing loads where possible.
 In theory, these tools can be used for ongoing patron loads from systems like Banner, Workday, or PeopleSoft.
-But we recommend you to weigh your options carefully before going down this path.
+But we recommend you weigh your options carefully before going down this path.

 # Contributing
 Want to contribute?
 Read the [CONTRIBUTING.MD](https://github.com/FOLIO-FSE/folio_migration_tools/blob/main/CONTRIBUTING.md)

 # Found an issue?
-Report it on the [Github Issue tracker](https://github.com/FOLIO-FSE/folio_migration_tools/issues)

-The scripts requires a FOLIO tenant with reference data properly set up.
+Report it on the GitHub Issue tracker](https://github.com/FOLIO-FSE/folio_migration_tools/issues) The scripts require a FOLIO tenant with reference data properly set up.
 The script will throw messages telling what reference data is missing.

 # Tests
 There is a test suite for Bibs-to-Instance mapping.
 You need to add arguments in order to run it against a FOLIO environment.
 The tests are run against the latest [FOLIO Bugfest environment](https://wiki.folio.org/dosearchsite.action?cql=siteSearch%20~%20%22bugfest%22%20AND%20type%20in%20(%22space%22%2C%22user%22%2C%22com.atlassian.confluence.extra.team-calendars%3Acalendar-content-type%22%2C%22attachment%22%2C%22page%22%2C%22com.atlassian.confluence.extra.team-calendars%3Aspace-calendars-view-content-type%22%2C%22blogpost%22)&includeArchivedSpaces=false) as part of the commit process in this repo.

 IMPORTANT!
-the tests and the tools relies on many calls to GitHub, and you need to create a [GitHub personal Access token](https://github.com/settings/tokens) and add a .env file in the root of the folder with the following contents:
+the tests and the tools rely on many calls to GitHub, and you need to create a [GitHub personal Access token](https://github.com/settings/tokens) and add a .env file in the root of the folder with the following contents:
 ```GITHUB_TOKEN=ghp_.....```
 Then, either restart your shell or run
 ```source .env```